hl7ch/ch-emed/input/pagecontent/dosage.md

 See the full example: [2-5 Medication Treatment Plan document](Bundle-2-5-MedicationTreatmentPlan.json.html)

 #### Normal Dosing - Narrative
-The narrative dosage instructions (`Dosage.text`) can only appear in the normal dosing.
+The narrative dosage instructions is represented in the `Dosage.text`element.

 Dosing example where no structured form is provided: